La Jolla Residential Eating Disorder Program

 COVID-19 Update: In-person residential treatment is still offered at this location.
 Learn about all that we are doing to protect the safety and wellbeing of our patients and staff.

-Center for Discovery La Jolla is a high level of care eating disorder treatment center that provides residential treatment and partial hospitalization to young females 16-26 years of age who have been diagnosed with an eating disorder.
-This beautiful location is conveniently located just off the 5 freeway in beautiful seaside La Jolla, north of downtown San Diego and is in close proximity to the surrounding coastal towns of Mission Bay and Point Loma.
-La Jolla Village is just minutes away with ample art studios, scenic view of the bay, and opportunities for client outings at several dining locations.
+Center for Discovery La Jolla is a high level of care eating disorder treatment center that provides residential treatment and partial hospitalization to young female and non-binary (regardless of sex assigned at birth) patients ages 16-26 who have been diagnosed with an eating disorder.
+This beautiful location is conveniently located just off the 5 freeway in seaside La Jolla, north of downtown San Diego and is in close proximity to the surrounding coastal towns of Mission Bay and Point Loma.
+La Jolla Village is just minutes away with ample art studios, scenic view of the bay, and opportunities for patient outings at several dining locations.
+Treatment modalities we offer include cognitive behavioral therapy (CBT), exposure & response prevention (ERP) and dialectical behavior therapy (DBT).

 This San Diego location has been opened since September 2013 and is unique in that is offers NG tube feeding to support individuals in completing their meal plans.
 This location is also active in the San Diego community and participates in NEDA walks to help raise awareness about the importance of eating disorders.
-Center for Discovery La Jolla practices mindful movement, art therapy and experiential therapy as well as exposure response therapy, dialectal behavioral therapy and cognitive behavioral therapy.
-Exposure response therapy (ERP) is a therapeutic technique that uses expressive tools and activities, such as role-playing or acting, props, arts and crafts, music, guided imagery, or various forms of recreation to re-enact and re-experience emotional situations from past and recent relationships that usually relate to traumatic experiences.
-Dialectical behavior therapy (DBT) is an evidence-based therapy that has been proven useful in treating mood disorders and for change in behavioral patterns such as self-harm, and substance abuse.
-Cognitive behavioral therapy (CBT) focuses on challenging and changing unhelpful cognitive distortions and behaviors, improving emotional regulation, and the development of personal coping strategies that target solving current problems.
+Center for Discovery La Jolla practices mindful movement, art therapy and experiential therapy.

 LEARN ABOUT OUR COVID CLEAN COMMITMENT